ADIDAS BOOST MUSIC

 For the tonal parts I used convolution processing, spectral and granular synthesis in Omnisphere 2, for the rhythmic parts I combined together a variety of movements and percussive events.
 I couldn’t resist adding a powerful analog synth to the mix for the bass line, but aside from that, the whole piece is created by processed Boost sound.

 The video was presented to the Adidas team during an event hosted in a movie theater, which allowed them to experience in surround the cinematic sound I had created.

-You can learn about my miking, convolution and other processing techniques in my Feedforward Sound series.
+You can learn about my recording, convolution and processing techniques in my Feedforward Sound series.

 If you wish to inquire about a custom project please use the contact form.

 All Trademarks and registered trademarks are the property of their respective owners.